webern/kslice/readme.md

 #### Program Flow

   * The program calls `ffprobe` to get a list of i-frames.
 It requests this in `xml` format and writes this data to a temporary file.
-  * The program then reads in the temporary `xml` file and extracts the list of i-fram indices.
+  * The program then reads in the temporary `xml` file and extracts the list of i-frame indices.
   * The program then uses OpenCV to get these frames with timestamps, convert them to grayscale, and downsample the frame to the size of the desired output grid using linear interpolation.
   * The frames are then output to either a csv file or stdout.

 #### Exceptions

 Any of the above steps may throw an exception.
 All exceptions are caught in main where an error message is printed to the user before exiting with a non-zero code.
+A different non-zero code is used for each exit path to aide in error troubleshooting.

 #### Architecture